 Once you are in the taxi, the driver will ask:

-Say where you want to go.
-You can say the name of the place plus “おねがいします” (onegaishimasu = Please) which is the most polite way to ask.
+Tell them where you want to go.
+You can say the name of the place plus "おねがいします" (onegaishimasu = please), which is the most polite way to ask.

-You can show the address, saying: Look here!
+You can also show the address and say: Please go here!

 ここへ行ってください Koko e itte kudasai

-If the taxi driver is having difficulty finding the location, or you do not know the address but know the streets and where to turn, you can help him by saying:
+If the taxi driver is having trouble finding the location, or if you do not know the exact address but know the streets and turns, you can help by saying:

 Turn right here, please.